 Online banking gives you more rights to your existing bank account, and helps you make payments and credit transfers easier and faster.
 It also assists you in monitoring your Mastercard or Visa card use.
 In case your bank card gets lost, you can close the card from the account immediately using online banking services.

 Most of the banks require a Finnish ID card for foreigners which costs around 60 EUR (and express when your residence permit expires).
 If you want to have a Finnish ID, you can get that at the police station.

 However, there are some banks that do not require you to have a Finnish ID.
 For example, at Nordea, you can ask for an appointment to open online banking service after having successfully opened a bank account without any further requirements.
 And, there will be an extra fee of only 3 EUR per month.

 Do some shopping

-An apartment always need new decors and amenities.
+An apartment always needs new decors and amenities.
 Apartments for newly-arrived international students are mostly furnished.
-We would recommend the following places for shopping in case you might need furnish you apartment:
+We would recommend the following places for shopping in case you might need to furnish your apartment:

-- IKEA: for buying furnitures, winter blankets, bed sheets, curtains, desk lamps, bulbs, and kitchenware with reasonable prices
+- IKEA: for buying furniture, winter blankets, bed sheets, curtains, desk lamps, bulbs, and kitchenware with reasonable prices

 - Clas Ohlson: for buying lightbulbs, and decorations